Looking (TV series): Premise

 Set in contemporary San Francisco, Looking follows the lives of three close friends as they navigate relationships, careers, and personal growth in the city's vibrant LGBTQ community.

-Patrick Murray, a 29-year-old video game designer, lives with his friends Dom and Agustín.
+Patrick Murray, a 29-year-old video game designer, lives with his friend Agustín.
 Patrick is well-meaning but often naïve, and has had limited success in his romantic life.
 His circumstances begin to shift when he meets Richie, a charming and grounded barber from the Mission District, and is simultaneously drawn to his new boss, Kevin, who is attractive but in a committed relationship.

 Dom, an aspiring restaurateur, works to realize his dream of opening his own establishment.
 With support from his loyal roommate, Doris, and the unexpected guidance of Lynn, a successful older entrepreneur, Dom begins taking steps toward professional independence.

 Agustín, who works as an artist's assistant, struggles with the stability of his relationship with his long-term boyfriend Frank, his creative stagnation, and his growing reliance on recreational drugs.

 The series explores the interconnected lives of the three men as they confront questions of love, ambition, friendship, and identity in a rapidly evolving urban landscape.